GFA-spec/GFA-spec/GFA2-spec.md

 the two vertices and a + or – sign between them to indicate whether the second segment should be complemented or not.
-A CIGAR string (or trace) describing the alignment is optional, but one must give the intervals that are aligned as a pair of positions where a position can have the special value \^ denoting the beginning of the segment, or the special value \$ denoting the end of the segment.
+A CIGAR string (or trace) describing the alignment is optional, but one must give the intervals that are aligned as a pair of positions where a position can have the special value ^ denoting the beginning of the segment, or the special value $ denoting the end of the segment.

 The GFA2 concept of edge generalizes the link and containment lines of GFA.
-For example a GFA link which encodes what is called a dovetail overlap (because two ends overlap) is simply a GFA2 edge where end1 = $ and beg2 = ^ or beg1 = ^ and end2 = $.
+For example a GFA edge which encodes what is called a dovetail overlap (because two ends overlap) is simply a GFA2 edge where end1 = $ and beg2 = ^ or beg1 = ^ and end2 = $.
 A GFA containment is modeled by the case where beg2 = ^ and end2 = $ or beg1 = ^ and end1 = $.
 The figure
 below illustrates: